 Washing Machine Hose Inspection and Care

-Most home insurance agencies recommend that washing machine hoses be inspected regularly and replaced every three to five years as part of a regular home maintenance program.
-Inspection points include:
+Most home insurance agencies recommend that washing machine hoses be inspected regularly and replaced every 3 to 5 years as part of a regular home maintenance program.

 - Make sure that the hose connections - including the drain hose - are secure.
 They can become loose anytime a washer is moved or becomes severely off-balance.